 ## Summary of key findings

 Our study aimed to investigate how data collected from a wrist-worn fitness tracker could shed light on the effects of stressors, such as classroom disruptions, on teachers’ stress responses before, during, and after teaching sessions.
-Therefore, we measured teachers’ HR over the course of a five-phase lab study, including a micro-teaching unit with potentially disruptive classroom events.
-Moreover, we examined whether variance in HR measures can be explained by teachers’ teaching experience and self-reported appraisal (disruption and confidence appraisal) of the classroom events.
+We assessed teachers’ HR using a Fitbit® fitness tracker over the course of a five-phase lab study, including a micro-teaching unit with potentially disruptive classroom events.
+Moreover, we examined whether variance in HR measures could be explained by teachers’ teaching experience and self-reported appraisal (disruption and confidence appraisal) of the classroom events.

-The results were twofold: First, as expected, teachers’ HR increased before the micro-teaching unit, peaked during, and progressively decreased after the teaching phase.
-Second, contrary to our expectations, teachers’ HR could not be predicted by the teaching experience or by the subjective appraisals (disruption appraisal, confidence appraisal) either during the decisive phase - the teaching phase in which the potentially disruptive teaching events took place – or during the other phases.
+As expected, teachers’ HR increased before, peaked during, and progressively decreased after the micro-teaching unit.
+Second, contrary to our expectations, differences in teachers’ HR could not be systematically explained by teaching experience or subjective appraisals of the disruptions .

 ## Findings from mapping teachers’ HR over study phases

 Our first research question concerned the effectiveness and suitability of HR measures assessed by wrist-based fitness trackers for mapping teachers’ HR over the course of the five-phase lab study, including the time before, during, and after the potentially stressful micro-teaching unit.
 Results supported our hypotheses: Firstly, as expected in Hypothesis 1a, standardized mean HR was significantly higher in the micro-teaching unit than in all other phases with large effect sizes (0.82 ≤ d ≤ 4.68).
 This finding is in line with prior studies showing that teachers’ HR varies depending on their activities and encountered stressors, particularly increasing during phases where teachers are in an exposed position [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021].
-Secondly, teachers’ standardized mean HR increased before the micro-teaching unit but subsequently declined in the following intervals (Hypothesis 1b).
-Our findings suggest that teachers’ HR increased due to the preparation for the micro-teaching unit and decreased as a process of habituation to the teaching environment and recovery from the potentially stressful micro-teaching unit.
+Secondly, teachers’ standardized mean HR increased before the micro-teaching unit, and subsequently declined (Hypothesis 1b).
 This finding corresponds with results from prior studies that investigated HR trends in teaching-learning situations showing that HR changes align with activating events or stress-inducing tasks [@Darnell2019; @chalmers2021].
 Moreover, researchers found that wearable sensing devices, like smart wristbands, can effectively capture changes in (students’) HR levels as physiological responses during various activities like lectures, self-tests, presentations, and exams [@francisti2023identification].
-Thirdly, results revealed that the standardized and non-standardized mean HR values were comparable (see Fig. 3), i.e., this method ensured that observed differences in HR between individuals were not solely due to inherent differences in baseline HR levels (but see ##Limitations).
+Thirdly, results revealed that the standardized and non-standardized mean HR values were comparable (see Fig. 3).
+We used standardized values for all further analyses to ensure that observed differences in HR between individuals were not solely due to inherent differences in baseline HR levels (but see ##Limitations).
 Taken together, the findings indicate that wrist-worn fitness trackers are a useful tool to map teachers’ HR before, during, and after teaching.

 ## Findings from the prediction of standardized mean HR and mean slopes with teaching experience and subjective appraisal ratings